danielsobrado/CCDAK-Exam-Questions/LAST_MINUTE_REVIEW.md

 - **Branch, FlatMapValues, GroupBy** are examples of stateless operations in Kafka Streams.
 - To convert a KStream to a KTable, options include `KStream.toTable()`, **writing to Kafka and reading as KTable**, or performing a dummy aggregation.
 - For Kafka Streams output topics, it's recommended to set `cleanup.policy=compact` to align with **KTable semantics**.
-- Kafka Streams achieves parallelism by **splitting the topology into tasks** executed by threads across application instances.

 ### KSQL: